privatenumber/vue-vnode-syringe/README.md

 ## 💠 Merging strategies

 ### Fallback
-This is the _default behavior_, and the class `new-class` and event-listener `newOnClick` only gets added if there isn't one added yet.
+This is the _default behavior_.
+The class `new-class` and event-listener `newOnClick` only gets added if there isn't one added yet.

 ```html
 <vnode-syringe